luckyendey/CSSynergyX.AppSearch/README.md

    - Open a pull request in the original repository to propose your changes.

 4. **Report Issues:**
-   - If you find any bugs or have feature requests, please open an issue in the [issues tracker](#).
+   - If you find any bugs or have feature requests, please open an issue in the <a href="https://github.com/luckyendey/CSSynergyX.AppSearch/issues">issues tracker</a>.